Cost of Living in Pasadena, TX: A Detailed Economic Analysis

 See personalized rates — free, no obligation.

-The median home value in Pasadena, TX, is currently $193,600, according to recent data.
+The median home value in Pasadena, TX is $193,600, making it an accessible market for many prospective homeowners.